LethaloHub/lethalo-worksite-robbery/README.md

 1. Simply drag robbery_worksite folder in your resources
 2. Start or ensure it in your server.cfg
+3. Make sure to have both drill and saw items in qbcore/shared/items.lua

 ## For QBCore Framework